Written by Divinity Nutra, Updated on July 18, 2022

 Turmeric is a powerful antioxidant with a variety of beneficial effects on boosting immunity.
 This property has led many researchers to believe that curcumin can help reduce the systemic oxidative stress linked to the increase in allergic reactions and asthma attacks.

 Curcumin is also one of the best natural anti-inflammatory agents in existence.
-Studies show that it may be able to target the recurrent inflammation associated with histamine release.
+Studies show that it may be able to target the recurrent inflammation associated with histamine release, improving breathing and lung function.

 In today’s post, we will cover the science and research behind curcumin’s ability to relieve asthma and allergy symptoms.